0x32bit/0x32bit/README.md

 ## 🤔 About me

 A Indonesians Student Developer. <br>
 Hi.
 My Name is Alfandi Putra Firdaus Ardiansah.
-Im From Surabaya.<br>
+Im From Balikpapan.<br>
 <br>

 ## ✍ I can use...